omkar-dhavale/Titanic-Survival-Prediction/README.md

 2)Steps to Run the Project

-1.Clone the repository.
+-Clone the repository.

-2.Install dependencies with pip install -r requirements.txt.
+-Install dependencies with pip install -r requirements.txt.

-3.Open and run the Jupyter Notebook.
+-Open and run the Notebook.

-4.Review the model's performance metrics.
+-Review the model's performance metrics.

 3)Code Organization